alexeyneu/pine-bot-server/README.md

 Note, do not skip this, or you will face issues.
 You will also need to replace the path with your directory name and version.

-Confirm that Python 3.8 is installed and the build version by running the following command:

-python3.8 –version

-Example output:

-Python 3.8.12